Hugh Ryan Letters

 Biographical/Historical Note

-Hugh Ryan served as a private with the 24th Kentucky Infantry, which saw action in the Battle of Shiloh, the siege of Corinth, MS, the Battle of Perryville, and the East Tennessee campaign.
+Hugh Ryan served as a private with the 24th Kentucky Infantry, which saw action in the Battle of Shiloh, the siege of Corinth, the Battle of Perryville, and the East Tennessee campaign.
 The regiment returned to Kentucky in October 1864 and was mustered out on January 31, 1865.

 Arrangement